Shiv-23-art/data-analysis-task-1/README.md

 7. **Added a new derived column** – `region` based on the country (e.g., Europe, North America, Asia).

 ## Files Included:
-- `cleaned_enhanced_sales_data.xlsx` – Final cleaned and enriched dataset using Excel
+- `sales_data.xlsx` – Final cleaned and enriched dataset using Excel

 ## Notes:
 This task was completed as part of a Data Analyst Internship to demonstrate hands-on data cleaning skills using Excel without any code.
 All transformations were performed manually using Excel formulas and tools.